 - Use online salary research companies such as Salary.com to determine the most likely private investigator salary in your area

-According to the U.S. Department of Labor Occupational Outlook Handbook, in May 2016, the median annual wage for private detectives and investigators was $48,190.
-The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $27,210, and the highest 10 percent earned more than $87,070.
+According to the U.S. Department of Labor Occupational Outlook Handbook, the 2019 median annual wage for private detectives and investigators was $50,510 per year, which is $24.28 per hour.
+The median wage is when half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $30,390, and the highest 10 percent earned more than $89,760.

 Private detectives and investigators often work irregular hours because they conduct surveillance and contact people outside of normal work hours.
 They may work early mornings, evenings, weekends, and holidays.
-In addition, they may have to work outdoors or from a vehicle, in all kinds of weather, depending on the purpose of the investigation.
+Also, they may have to work outdoors or from a vehicle in all kinds of weather, depending on the purpose of the investigation.

-Source of salary information: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Private Detectives and Investigators, on the Internet at https://www.bls.gov/ooh/protective-service/private-detectives-and-investigators.htm.
+Source of salary information: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Private Detectives, and Investigators at https://www.bls.gov/ooh/protective-service/private-detectives-and-investigators.htm.

 Generally speaking, the profession is not highly paid.
-Agencies in high-volume markets such as New York, Chicago, and Los Angeles may command higher pay due to the higher level of median income.
-In addition, these markets are filled with celebrities, who provide the opportunity to get involved with high profile cases.
+Agencies in high-volume markets such as New York, Chicago, and Los Angeles may command higher pay due to the higher median income level.
+In addition, these markets are filled with celebrities, who provide the opportunity to get involved with high-profile cases.